jinesh511/Androida_App-to-Operate-Bluetooth-and-Wi-Fi./readme.md

 ## General info

-This Andoid app is the easy and quick way to Create, Store and Display of Data-base.
+This Andoid app to operate Bluetooth and Wi-Fi.
-Data base is created using SQlite.
-Provide Functionality of Create, Save, Update, Delete, Select and Display for student database.

 ## Technologies